 We build networks to collaborate, share and promote good practice as well as spreading and implementing proven solutions.
 We also connect innovators with funding, evaluation and partners to allow their innovations to be refined, proven and adopted.

-Alongside the Mental Health Safety Improvement Programme, here are some examples of the work we are currently doing to support mental health in the West of England…
+Alongside the Mental Health, Learning Disability and Autism Safety Improvement Programme, here are some examples of the work we are currently doing to support mental health in the West of England…

 Early Intervention Eating Disorder (FREED)